MichielsenM/FOAM/docs/Configuration.md

 - evolution_step
 >   type: float <br>
     default: -0.01 <br>
     Change in the evolutionary parameter from one step to the next (negative if quantity decreases, e.g. central hydrogen content Xc).

-- N_periods
->   type: int <br>
-    default: None <br>
-    Number of periods in the observed pattern.

-- N_pattern_parts
->   type: int <br>
-    default: 1 <br>
-    In how many parts the observed pattern is split.
-Defaults to 1 assuming an uninterrupted pattern.
+Only needed when enforcing binary constraints.

 ### Modelling binaries and enforcing constraints of the companion star
 - constraint_companion